x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 ## Step 2: Prepare for the migration

 > [!NOTE]
-> We recommend running the Source Side Validation script from a mailbox server on Exchange Server 2010.
+> We strongly recommend running the Source Side Validation script from an On-Premises Exchange Server with mailbox role.
+The script will scan and report issues that are known to cause migration to be slow, along with guidance to fix these issues.
 Please use the examples as documented [here](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Making-your-public-folder-migrations-faster-and-more-reliable/ba-p/917622).
 The script will perform all the following prerequisites.

 Perform all prerequisite steps in the following sections before you begin the public folder migration.